Planning the Best Green Season Safari

 The landscape changes with shallow temporary lakes and seasonal streams popping up.
 These are ideal conditions for mass birthing of foals, fawns, and calves.
 Lions, wild dogs, cheetahs, and hyenas all take advantage of the good hunting conditions to birth their cubs and pups.

 The floodwaters haven’t arrived from Angola to fill the Okavango Delta which usually happens between April to September, so some lodges and camps can be limited in their mokoro or water safari activities.
 The heat can arrive in December too.
-Our safari experts know which lodges are best this time of year, including some of the year-round lodges in our xx safari.
+Our safari experts know which lodges are best this time of year.

 South Africa